Ylianst/MeshCentral/docs/docs/meshcentral/tipsntricks.md

 If you would like to download folders via Files simply select folder/files then use the zip and download the zip file by clicking on it.

+## Share device groups with AD logins
+If you would like to share device groups with different AD users.

+In the config.json set "ldapuserkey" to "sAMAccountName".